-Survey of Literature I
+Survey of Spanish Literature I

 Life and works of outstanding literary figures and movements in Spain through the 17th century.
 Lectures, outside readings and reports.
-Offered annually.
+Offered periodically.
 Prereq: SPAN 351 or 352.

-Survey of Literature II
+Survey of Spanish Literature II

 Life and works of outstanding literary figures and movements in Spain from 1700 forward.
 Lectures, outside readings and reports.
-Offered annually.
+Offered periodically.
 Prereq: SPAN 351 or 352.